mrjamiebowman/Hangfire.JobManagement/README.md

 ![dashboard](Content/dashboard.png)

-A simple dashboard to manage Hangfire's recurring jobs.
+A simple dashboard to extend Hangfire's dashboard.

 ## Instructions
 Install a package from Nuget.